scriptrdotio/howto/ui/create_web_ui.md

   - Branch: leave empty (master by default)
   - Destination folder: the path in your workspace where to deploy the content of the repository.
 Entering "UIComponents" will deploy the library in the root folder
 - Click Install once done.

+Check the layout and usermanagement folders and notably their **examples** sub-folders respectively for creating menu bars and login pages.